universam1/iSpindel/docs/Calibration_en.md

 - ## Excel Sheet

 The measured values can be entered in the Excel sheet.
 This sheet will calculate a formula that will predict the density or the degrees of Plato given an tilt value.
 This formula has to be entered in Firmware to be able to get readings in density or degrees Plato.
-Other reading, such as apparent attenuation or alcohol % can be obtained in similiar manners with the use of a 'Derived Variable' in [Ubidots](https://ubidots.com/).
+Other readings, such as apparent attenuation or alcohol % can be obtained in similar manners with the use of a 'Derived Variable' in [Ubidots](https://ubidots.com/).

 1. First enter the measured values in Excel:
 [Download Excel table](https://github.com/universam1/iSpindel/blob/master/docs/Kalibrierung_en.xlsm)